 Sometimes, just taking a few deep breaths can be enough to help you feel better.
 The Breathe2Relax app guides you through quick, effective breathing exercises that will reduce your stress levels within minutes.

-If you would rather put pen to paper than use an app, buy yourself a special notebook and pen.
+If you would rather put pen to paper than use an app, buy yourself a guided journal and pen.
 Set aside ten minutes for journaling every day, allowing yourself to write about whatever comes to mind.

 Getting your thoughts onto paper can help you reframe a situation and devise new solutions.
 It gives you a means of processing overwhelming experiences and can improve your emotional resilience.